 For SPR, RAN3 see benefit that it is the MN that decides the T310/T312 SPR triggers for MN initiated PSCell change.
 RAN3 is still discussing whether further information from the SN (over Xn) is needed by the MN to determine this value.

-For inter RAT SHR (from NR to LTE) RAN3 see a benefit of correlating SHR and RLF reports for cases where the failure happens shortly after a successful handover.
-In order to do so, RAN3 agreed that it is beneficial that the UE reports a C-RNTI (from either source or target cell) and the time between the handover event and the reporting of this event.
+For inter RAT SHR (from NR to LTE), RAN3 see a benefit of correlating SHR and RLF reports for cases where the failure happens shortly after a successful handover.
+In order to do so, RAN3 agreed that it is beneficial that the UE reports a C-RNTI (from either source or target cell) and the time between the handover event and the reporting of this event in SHR.
+RAN3 leaves it up to RAN2 to decide whether to use source C-RNTI or target C-RNTI.

 2 Actions